UltimateRoman/Ultimate-Roman/README.md

  ⚙️ I enjoy working on IoT and Blockchain projects. <br/>
- 🏆 I actively participate in hackathons and also started out with mentoring recently. <br/> 💡 I would love to collaborate on cool project ideas. <br/> 💬 I can help with: Solidity, Ethereum Smart Contracts, Arduino, ESP8266
+ 🏆 I actively participate in hackathons and also started out with mentoring recently. <br/> 💡 I would love to collaborate on cool project ideas. <br/> 💬 I can help with: Solidity, Ethereum Smart Contracts, Arduino, ESP8266, CockroachDB

  <br/>